maphew/gdal/docker/gitpod/readme.md

 # Gitpod configuration files

-www.gitpod.io - a clould environment for spinning up fresh automated dev environments straight from a git repository.
+**[Gitpod](https://www.gitpod.io/)** is a clould IDE environment for automatically spinning up fresh linux dev environments straight from a git repository and developing in your browser.
+This directory contains Gitpod configuration files for running gdal docker images in Gitpod.

-This directory contains Gitpod configuration files for running gdal docker images in that environment.
+**Why?** The initiating spark was having an easily reproducible and complete GDAL linux machine available to test changes being made to python scripts by a Windows developer.
+Much more than this simple goal is possible from this base point though.

 Generally what the files do is: